-What to Avoid During a Home Purchase
+Things to Avoid While Purchasing a New Home

 Don't get a new career.
-Your recent career history should show consistency.
-Getting a new job may not jeopardize your ability to qualify for a loan - particularly if you are going to be making more money.
-However, finding a new career during the loan process may affect your approval.
+Consistency in your job history is a positive thing to lending institutions.
+Getting a new job may not affect your ability to qualify for a mortgage loan - particularly if you are going to be making more money.
+But in some cases, changing careers during the mortgage loan approval process might raise concern and stymie your approval.

 At Nationwide Home Loans, we answer questions about this process every day.
-Call us: (562) 693-5048.
+Call us at (562) 693-5048.